mireklzicar/infra-bootstrap/README.md

 # infra-bootstrap

 Bootstrap fresh Ubuntu environments with a single command.
-`install.sh` installs the `infr` CLI, wires up 1Password CLI, configures Git using your PAT, and exposes opinionated templates for ML workloads.
+`install.sh` installs the `infr` CLI, wires up 1Password CLI, configures Git using your PAT, and provides an interactive ML tooling setup flow.

 ## Quick Start